 The Company has submitted an application with the government of Macau for a concession of land in Cotai for future development.
-The Company recently reconfigured its site plans for 52 acres and is awaiting final approval.
+The Company has reconfigured its site plans for 52 acres and is awaiting final approval.
+The Company is actively engaged in the design of the Cotai project.